-The Joseph Pilates Exercise Method
+The Joseph Pilates Method

 A famous Joseph Pilates quote: “Physical fitness is the first requisite of happiness.
 Our interpretation of physical fitness is the attainment and maintenance of a uniformly developed body with a sound mind fully capable of naturally, easily, and satisfactorily performing our many and varied daily tasks with spontaneous zest and pleasure.”

-There is another saying: If you don’t use it, you lose it!
+There is another saying; “If you don’t use it, you lose it”!
 That rings true when it comes to your incredible human machine.
 Just like a motor vehicle, if you let it stand for a couple of months or years in the garage unused and then decide to take it for a spin, you will not be able to start it on the first attempt.
 There would be a lot of degrading in the tyres and engine that would need to be replaced.
-But unfortunately for our human machine, replacing body parts isn’t always an option.
-We should therefor cherish what we have and use it wisely.
-Fill it with optimum healthy fuel (food), and exercise to keep our bodies healthy, strong and flexible, have a joyful soul and a sound mind.
+But unfortunately for our human-machine, replacing body parts isn’t always an option.
+We should therefore cherish what we have and use it wisely.
+Fill it with optimum healthy food (fuel), and exercise to keep our bodies strong and flexible.

 Let it be a fully functional human vehicle in which we transport a joyful soul and a sound mind.

 Pilates4.
 Me – Let the change begin!